virtual-labs/lab-image-processing-test-iiith/README.md

 ### Building and Running the Docker Image
 1. Navigate to the lab directory containing the Dockerfile and run the following command to build the Docker image:
     ```
-    cd ../lab-image-processing-test-iiith
     docker build -t image-processing-lab-image .
     ```
 2. After building the image, run the Docker container using the following command:
     ```
-    docker run -d --name image-processing-lab -p 80:80 image-processing-lab-image
+    docker run -d --name image-processing-lab -p 1234:80 image-processing-lab-image
     ```

 ### Usage Instructions
-Once the Docker container is running, the application can be accessed by navigating to `http://localhost` in any web browser.
+Once the Docker container is running, the application can be accessed by navigating to `http://localhost:1234` in any web browser.
 This will load the main interface to interact with the various experiments available in the lab.